TISUnion/PrimeBackup/docs/chunking/index.md

 Split large files into smaller chunks for better deduplication across backups

+!!! note "Beta"

+    File chunking is a beta feature.
+    The overall functionality is usable, but specifications and behavior may change in future releases.
+    Note that `fixed_auto` is in alpha status; see the [Fixed-Size Chunking](chunking_fixed.md) page for details

 ## What File Chunking Is

 File chunking is a storage strategy where a large file is split into smaller pieces called chunks before being stored.